 What could’ve been: Here are the critical plays that led to Seahawks losses in failed 2021 season

-Yes, this year’s Seahawks have been a failure – but they may be the best 5-10 team in NFL history.
+Yes, this year’s Seahawks have been a failure – but they might be the best 5-10 team in NFL history.

 Despite having lost twice as many games as they have won, the Seahawks have allowed just one more point than they have scored.
 Not once have they been out of a game when the fourth quarter began.
 The theme of their season?
 Having one play in each loss that they’d like to get back.